How to write a business plan

 Why make a business plan?

-With a business plan, you find out whether the idea for your business is feasible.
+With a business plan, you find out whether the idea for your business is realistic.
 Can you really make money with it?
-At the same time, you can think of it as a kind of step-by-step guide: what do you need to do to turn your idea into a business?
+At the same time, you can think of it as a kind of step-by-step guide.
+What do you need to do to turn your idea into a business?

 You can think of the business plan as research.
-As you list everything, you will find out what are good ideas and what, on the contrary, will not work.
+As you list everything, you will find out what are good ideas and what will not work.
 Also ask for feedback from family or friends.
 They often see different things from you.

 How do you make a business plan?

-In a business plan, you summarise your plans on one to two A4 sheets.
+In a business plan, you summarise your plans on no more than 2 A4 sheets.
 Include these 4 sections:

-You start your business plan structure by writing down information about you and your company.
+You start your business plan structure with information about yourself.
+Who are you and why do you want to be an entrpreneur?
 Use plain language and keep the information as short as possible.

 Personal information

+With your business plan, you present not only your business but also yourself.
+Do you need a loan for your business?
+A bank or investor will also look at your suitability as an entrepreneur.
 Write down basic information, such as your name, address, place of residence, family composition, driving licence, education, and previous employers.
-Basically, this part of your plan includes everything that you would put in your resume.
+Include what you would put in your resume.

 Personal characteristics

 Write down why you want to become an entrepreneur.
 Describe your drive, the skills that make you a good entrepreneur, and your strengths and weaknesses.
-The KVK Test of Strengths (in Dutch) helps you visualise your entrepreneurial skills, such as financial matters, administration, marketing, networking, and your plans to develop.
+The KVK Skills Test (in Dutch) helps you visualise your entrepreneurial skills, such as financial matters, administration, marketing, networking, and your plans to develop.

-Tip: if you start a business with a partner, you have to include the characteristics of each entrepreneur.
+If you start a business with one or more partner, you include information about each entrepreneur.

 2. Your business